Tesla Powerwall 3 gets backward compatibility with Powerwall 2: Australia first

 - Three-phase limitation: On three-phase grid connections (common in larger Perth homes), the Powerwall 3's output is limited to 5 kW in mixed configurations

-Timeline for Perth
+Rollout timeline for Perth

 Tesla has confirmed Australia and New Zealand will be the first markets to receive the compatibility update, reflecting Australia's position as one of Tesla Energy's largest markets globally: